The 7 Cursed Objects You Should Never Take Home From Hawaii

 That black sand may rest on ground that holds the remains of Native Hawaiians who have been there for centuries.
 When you read that from a local after you’ve already packed your bag, it lands differently.

-More than 13 miles of beaches across Kaua’i, O’ahu, and Maui have already been completely lost to erosion – nearly all of them previously in front of seawalls.
+More than 13 miles of beaches across Kaua’i, O’ahu, and Maui have already been completely lost to erosion.
+Nearly all of them previously sat in front of seawalls.
 On O’ahu alone, nearly a quarter of the island’s sandy beaches have been significantly narrowed or lost.

 The Hawaii DLNR regularly receives returned packages of sand from genuinely repentant visitors.
 One anonymous package came with a letter describing months of unexplained illness.
 The person paid $18 in postage to mail back a jar of sand because they were that scared.